P-Linux/pl_bash_functions/docs/user_guide/00_how_to.md

 !!! note

-    The Verbosity Levels work independently to silence both one needs to set BOTH levles to `false`
+    The Verbosity Levels work independently to silence both one needs to set BOTH levles to `no`

 #### 06. Optional Print A Main Header